dshmif/consoul/README.md

 command types have handled everything I've needed to date (which is probably why async commands are still missing) so it may be a bit before async commands drop.

-Like most developers I have to be threatened with broken bones to write documentation but I'll try and get some framework documentation up "soon".

 This is the first time I've every open sourced anything I've worked on so be gentle ;-)